 Clara Campoamor was the politician who on October 1, 1931 defended and managed to get women's suffrage approved in Congress in Spain.
-His whole life reflects one achievement after another, an extraordinary personal improvement.
+His whole life reflects one achievement after another, an extraordinary self-improvement.

 He was born in Madrid in the convulsive and depressed Spain of 1898.
-He had to work from the age of ten, due to the death of his father, while training on his own as he could.
-In 1909, when she turned 19, the first competitions for female telegraph assistants were called: the first telegrapher entered what we now know as the Post Office in 1881.
+He had to work from the age of ten, due to the death of his father, while self-training as best he could.
+In 1909, when she turned 19, the first oppositions to female telegraph assistants were called: the first telegraphist entered what we now know as the Post Office in 1881.
 Clara thus obtained a place in the first state company that incorporated women into its workforce.
 In his destinations of Zaragoza and San Sebastián he studied high school and prepared oppositions to the Ministry of Public Instruction: he achieved the first place.